shubhamrajgit/Cartrack/README.md

 To install this application you need to follow below steps.

-1. Clone or donload the repository.
+1. Clone or download the repository.
 2. For sefty run 'pod install' command to manage dependency.
-3. After install, application will ask for credentials.
-One sample credential is in below
+3. After install, application will ask for login credentials.
+Enter One sample credential is in below :

 ## User Login Credentials